growthfolio/solidity-coinlink-token/nft-pokemon/README.md

 - Add more battle mechanics, such as attack types and weaknesses.
 - Implement a more robust marketplace to allow for Pokémon auctions and trades.
 - Add a front-end interface to make interaction with the smart contract easier.

-## License

-This project is licensed under the terms of the GPL-3.0 license.